ly2xxx/gitlab_lab/labs/lab-11-git-ops/README.md

 - GitLab API integration for automation
 - Shell scripting for file manipulation
 - Git best practices in CI/CD contexts
+- **Component creation and reusability patterns**

 By mastering these techniques, you can significantly reduce manual maintenance overhead and improve the reliability of your software delivery processes.
+The component approach allows you to share this automation across multiple projects and teams.

 ![1754217301114](image/README/1754217301114.png)
 ![1754217371239](image/README/1754217371239.png)